A Two-Time-Scale Stochastic Optimization Framework with Applications in Control and Reinforcement Learning: Two-Time-Scale Stochastic Gradient Descent

 The updates use two different step sizes, $\alpha_{k}$ and $\beta_{k}$.
 We choose $\alpha_{k}\ll\beta_{k}$ as a way to approximate, very roughly, the nested-loop algorithm that runs multiple auxiliary variable updates for each decision variable update.
 Many small critic updates get replace with a single large one.
 In other words, the auxiliary variable $\omega_{k}$ is updated at a faster time scale (larger step size) as compared to $\theta_{k}$ (smaller step size).

 The ratio $\beta_{k}/\alpha_{k}$ can be interpreted as the time-scale difference.
 We will see that this ratio needs to be carefully selected based on the structural properties of the function $f$ for the algorithm to achieve the best possible convergence.
-Table~ \ref{table:result_summary} provides a brief summary of our main theoretical results, which characterizes the finite-time complexity of Algorithm \ref{Alg:two-time-scale-SGD} and the corresponding optimal choice of step sizes under different function structures.
+Table~\ref{table:result_summary} provides a brief summary of our main theoretical results, which characterizes the finite-time complexity of Algorithm \ref{Alg:two-time-scale-SGD} and the corresponding optimal choice of step sizes under different function structures.
+Table~\ref{table:result_summary} also contrasts the convergence of Algorithm~\ref{Alg:two-time-scale-SGD} with the rates of standard SGD (which in our context means that the samples are i.i.d.\ and the auxiliary variable is always exactly accurate).